 3] Clear the cache

 If the RELOAD button doesn’t help, clear your browser cache and try loading the page again.
-Cache files sometimes are corrupted or include the old files, which make your browser loads slow.
+Cache files sometimes are corrupted or include old files, which make your browser loads slowly.
 Also, these cache files clutter space on your PC, which may lead to slow loading.
 Thus deleting the cache may help you avoid the Aw, Snap error.

 While running many extensions and apps, your device might run out of memory, and this further results in the Aw, Snap page loading error.
 Disable/uninstall some of your extensions and try loading the page again.
-Opening many tabs may also slow down your device, close all other tabs except the one showing slow-loading error and see if it helps.
+Opening many tabs may also slow down your device, close all other tabs except the one showing a slow-loading error and see if it helps.
 You can start Chrome in Safe Mode by typing “chrome.exe –disable-extensions” in Run box and hitting Enter.
 This will open Chrome in Safe Mode, with plugins, extensions, etc. disabled.

 5] Malware Check